Becoming an Optician in Maine

-According to the Bureau of Labor Statistics (BLS), there were about 370 people working as opticians in Maine in 2017.
-Additionally, there were 190 people working as ophthalmic medical technicians and 150 people employed as optometrists in the same year.
-The BLS predicts that jobs for licensed opticians in Maine will grow by 9.5 percent through 2024.
+According to the Bureau of Labor Statistics (BLS), about 410 people were working as opticians in Maine in 2020.
+Additionally, 380 people were working as ophthalmic medical technicians, and 250 people were employed as optometrists in the same year.

 Salaries in Maine by Occupation